Chicken Karaage

 -

-Season the chicken with plenty of salt and pepper.
-(If you used milk, be sure to drain it first!)
+Season the chicken generously with salt and pepper.
+(If you used milk, be sure to drain it before seasoning!)
+This helps enhance the natural flavors of the chicken, and the seasoning also ensures that each piece of chicken has a perfect base flavor.

 -